 So, if you’re a job seeker right now, what should you do?
 First, acknowledge the landscape.
 It’s a tough market.
 It means you may face more rejections, longer waiting periods, and perhaps offers that aren’t quite what you hoped for.
 This doesn’t mean you’re not talented, capable, or deserving.
 It simply means you’re operating in a difficult cycle.

 Second, focus on what you can control.
-Polish your resume.
-Build connections.
-Improve your skills.
-Stay proactive.
+A generic CV is expensive in this market because it asks the reader to infer too much.
+Make the signal obvious.
+What did you build?
+What changed because of your work?
+What scale did you operate at?
+What did people trust you with?
 These are the levers that still move the needle, even when market conditions don’t.
 And most importantly, don’t let the harshness of the market make you doubt your value.

 All in All